PharrellKaim/PharrellKaim/README.md

 # Pharrell Kaim

 ## A little bit about Me
-🏢  I'm currently working as Software Quality Analyst for Garmin Würzburg GmbH<br/>
+🏢  I'm currently working as System Engineer for System Vertrieb Alexander GmbH<br/>
 🎓  I have completed an apprenticeship as an IT Specialist at Garmin Würzburg GmbH<br/>
 🌱  I'm currently working to improve my Java skills. <br/>
 👨‍💻  My favorite disciplines are Webdevelopment and challenge new algorithms. <br/>